berrie-be/Python-Practice-Assignments/README.md

 - address: 192.168.0.1
 - port: 8080

-Q4.
+## Q4.
+(FolderName - Backup)
 In DevOps, performing regular backups of important files is crucial:
 ●       Implement a Python script called backup.py that takes a source directory and a destination directory as command-line arguments.
 ●       The script should copy all files from the source directory to the destination directory.
 ●       Before copying, check if the destination directory already contains a file with the same name.
 If so, append a timestamp to the file name to ensure uniqueness.